-An excused absence is when a student misses a class due to personal illness, serious illness or death of an immediate family member, school approved trips, medical or dental appointments, court appearances, or absences due to Providential causes.
+An excused absence is when a student misses a class due to personal illness, serious illness or death of an immediate family member, school-approved trips, medical or dental appointments, court appearances, or absences due to Providential causes.
 Please note that the school must be informed by the parent/guardian.
+In addition, a note from a doctor must be provided for absences more than three (3) consecutive days.
 All students are responsible for assignments and lessons missed during these absences.